Bromance: Characteristics

+Criticism

+Some people, including Randall Munroe, have criticised the term "bromance" as a superfluous term for friendship, implying that it is unusual for two men to be close friends, when such relationships are deemed normal between women, and "friends", "close friends" or "best friends" would all be equally accurate and valid ways of expressing the same thing.
+The term has also been criticised as implicitly homophobic.

 Celebrity

 A number of celebrity relationships have been popularly characterised as "bromances".
-Although bromance is a new term, this treatment of celebrity relationships is not new: The composer Franz Schubert had a very close friendship with poet Franz von Schober, whose texts Schubert set to music.
-They were nicknamed "Schobert" in early 19th century Vienna.
+Although bromance is a new term, this treatment of celebrity relationships is not new.

 Film celebrities

-Dean Martin and Jerry Lewis as the 1946-1956 ‘rock star’ comedy team Martin and Lewis set a new standard for a complex, multifaceted enactment of a ‘special’ male friendship."
+Dean Martin and Jerry Lewis as the 1946–1956 ‘rock star’ comedy team Martin and Lewis set a new standard for a complex, multifaceted enactment of a ‘special’ male friendship."
 Coming post-war, "the comedy of Martin and Lewis teased with a sly alternative to the model of heterosexual affirmation traditionally peddled by Hollywood, as their intense and unstable relationship showcased a panoply of emotional and erotic intensities between men.
 The cultural resonance of Martin and Lewis's comedy derived from the way it set in motion a more complex ‘queering of gender.’"
 They starred in 16 films together as an inseparable unit, as well as on early live television and in nightclubs.
 They had an immeasurable effect on millions of baby boomers and future comedians, (including George Clooney, whose aunt Rosemary Clooney was a guest on their show).

 Ben Affleck and Matt Damon were described as "perhaps the pioneering bromance in showbiz history", which led to an off-Broadway play called Matt and Ben.
 The relationship between Zachary Quinto and Chris Pine, stars of the 2009 Star Trek film, has been described similarly, in common with their on-screen characters' relationship.

 The close friendship between George Clooney and Brad Pitt was once suggested to be "George's longest-lasting affair".
 Clooney's bromantic tendencies served as the basis for an episode of the animated series American Dad! entitled "Tears of a Clooney", in which lead character Stan Smith becomes bromantically involved with Clooney as part of an elaborate revenge plot.